Patrick (2018 film)

 Patrick is a 2018 British family comedy film directed by Mandie Fletcher, who co-wrote the film with Vanessa Davies and Paul de Vos, and distributed by Buena Vista International.

 Plot

-The film is about a young woman named Sarah, whose life changes when her grandmother bequeaths her prized possession, a spoilt Pug named Patrick.

-Sarah recently moved into a new apartment with a no-pet policy and just got employed teaching year 11 English.
+A young woman named Sarah has her whole life changed when her grandmother bequeaths her prized possession, a spoilt Pug named Patrick.
+Sarah has recently moved into a new apartment with a no-pet policy and just got employed teaching Year 11 English.
 She struggles to deal with both Patrick and discipline in her school.
 After a few incidents with Patrick, she finally connects with the students and really starts to connect with Patrick.

-Patrick helps her to meet two potential love interests, one is a narcissistic vet and the other is a student’s father, Ben.

-She loses Patrick, but then finds him waiting for her at the end of a 5 km charity run (where she raised £1,000 for a mobility scooter).
+Patrick helps her to meet two potential love interests - one is a narcissistic vet named Oliver and the other is a student’s father, Ben.
+During the course of the film, she inadvertently loses Patrick - but then finds him waiting for her at the end of a 5 km charity run (where she raised £1,000 for a mobility scooter).

 In the closing scenes, Sarah and Ben sail a boat down a river with Ben’s daughter on deck.